Dooque/aoe2-de-in-game-rating-overlay/README.md

 4. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
 5. Show extended player information when the mouse goes over the player name.
 6. Make configurable the refresh time.
-7. Add a "Loading" banner.
 8. Add a menu to close the program.

 ## CHANGELOG

+### v0.2.0 (WIP)

+* Changed font size from 11 to 9.
+* Changed font type from Britannic Bold to Liberation Mono Bold.
+* Added font file to be installed.
+* Added loading banner.
+* Added copyright.

 ### v0.1.0

 * Changed font size from 14 to 11.
 * Changed font type from Arial to Britannic Bold.
 * Added text color for each player.
 * The window remembers the last position on the screen.